PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 2.5.0

+new issues:
+opening any weapon's boon list causes a crash for some users, I put a prevention in place until I find out the reason

 updated features:
-all features are now split into modules which you can enable or disable (all are enabled by default) some features have additional configuration options
+all features are now split into modules which you can enable or disable (all are enabled by default) some features have additional configuration options added control keys to boon lists infographs for better controller support : press left to open infograph, press right to open duo infograph

 new features:
-god keepsake uses are refreshed/reset to 1 after completing a region
+god keepsake uses are refreshed/reset to 1 after completing a region added configurable run loot caps : maximum gods, maximum hammers and maximum hermes changed Maim from Aspect of Gilgamesh to deal -25% total damage but the damage is applied over time instead of a burst at the end